wtinetworkgear/wti-collection/wti/remote/docs/cpm_snmp_info.rst

     This is the Password of the WTI device to send the module.

+  interface (False, str, None)
+    This is the ethernet port name that is getting retrieved.
+It can include a single ethernet

+    port name, multiple ethernet port names separated by commas or not defined for all ports.

   use_https (False, bool, True)
     Designates to use an https connection or http connection.